drademann/haora/README.md

     $ go install github.com/drademann/haora@v1.2.3

-Replace the version with the version you want to install.
-When in doubt, use the same as the latest release version.
+Replace the version with the version you want to install: [List of Version Tags](https://github.com/drademann/haora/tags) When in doubt, use the latest version.

 ### Build from Source